 Q: What happens if I miss the March 1st deadline?

-Corporations that do not file an annual report by March 1st are assessed a $200 penalty plus interest at 1.5% per month applied to any unpaid tax balance, in addition to the original tax and annual report fee.
+Corporations that do not file a Delaware annual report by March 1st are assessed a $200 penalty plus interest at 1.5% per month applied to any unpaid tax balance, in addition to the original tax and annual report fee.

 It is important to note that Delaware will not issue Good Standing Certificates for corporations that have not met the annual report filing requirements.

-After two years of non-filing and non-payment, the corporation’s Certificate of Incorporation will be revoked.
+After two years of non-filing and non-payment of the Delaware LLC annual fees, the corporation’s Certificate of Incorporation will be revoked.

 Q: The domestic Delaware corporation I have formed never engaged in business.
 Do I still have to file an annual report and pay the tax?

 Yes.
-You are still required to file the annual report and pay the franchise tax even if the corporation never engaged in business.
+You are still required to file the Delaware annual report and pay the Delaware corporation tax (franchise tax) even if the corporation never engaged in business.